kdakan/German-Lessons-A1/README.md

 # German-Lessons-A1
-German lessons A1 level for the beginner.
+German lessons for A1 beginner level.

-These are not my original.

-I am gathering these from all over the web to help my own study of German.
+These are not my original, I am gathering these notes from all over the web to help my own German studies.

 (Work in progress)